 We also did an analysis of similar digital experiences and the client's most relevant competition and concluded that there were several other companies doing parts of the process in silos, but no one owning the stock imagery ecosystem it end-to-end.

-We compiled and synthesized our research into a set of behavioral archetypes that covered all of the key roles that intersect with the stock imagery acquisition process.
+I compiled and synthesized our research into a set of behavioral archetypes that covered all of the key roles that intersect with the stock imagery acquisition process.
 We highlighted how these archetypes are distributed across the media, publishing, and agency segments identified by the client, and also captured some key metrics (duration of journey, mobile affinity) which would later serve as important context for the experience map artifacts.

 ROLE: research synthesis, creative direction, writing/editing, data visualization